 - Multiply keyword lists to get new keywords – Combines keywords from multiple lists to create new keywords and provides web traffic forecasts for them

 With Google Ads, it’s easy to learn which keywords are being searched often.
 Just remember to consider the competition for those words.
 Broad, general terms can have huge search volume, but that also means a ton of web content contains that word.
 If a keyword is being searched a lot, you need to use it, but you also need to discover some more specific, less competitive keywords where your business can stand out.
 To learn more about keyword selection, click here.

 Introduction to SEO

 Speaking of Google, in the digital realm, SEO is commonly thought of as the “holy grail.”
 It’s a game-changer for your business to have top organic ranking in a search.
 Not many people go beyond page 2 or 3 in the search results, so if you aren’t there, you won’t be found.
-We will provide a more in-depth article about SEO in the future, but for now, here’s a quick overview:

 In the past, search engines focused on the meta tags, image tags and keywords embedded in the code of websites.
 It took a while for all companies to catch on, but most websites now include the proper coding, making it a commoditized arena.
 Today, search engines are focused on the content — quality content to be exact.
 An old tactic to win the SEO war was to “keyword stuff” which involved cramming the top keywords into content over and over so that the search engines would find them and give the site top ranking.
 It resulted in poorly written content that was difficult to read.
 Now, you can’t fake it, and you can even be penalized for keyword stuffing.
 The new key to success is to provide quality content that flows well and includes a variety of different keywords sprinkled throughout.